paulosuzart/xstandard/README.rst

 ====
 TODO
 ====
+#.
 Add (as-html (check-default xmldoc)) to return the result in HTML.
+#.
 Add (as-json (check-default xmldoc)) to return the result as json.
+#.
 Add (as-xml (check-default xmldoc)) to return the result in xml.
+#.
 Actually use the options arg of check to filter the results by valid results, invalid results, element, etc.
+#.
+Maybe put it on top of compojure